yojoecapital/QuranCopy/README.md

 # Quran Copy

 This is a command to copy Ayat from the Quran.
-To use it, place the path to the `QuranCopy` directory in `Path` for System Variables.
+To use it, place the path of the `QuranCopy` directory in `Path` for System Variables.

 **How to use Quran Copy:**